mpi-performance-guidelines/mpi-performance-guidelines.github.io/minimizing-thread-contention.md

 ---
 layout: page
-title: Minimizing Thread Contention using Communicator Objects
+title: Minimizing Thread Contention Using Communicator Objects
 ---

 The MPI-2 standard defined thread support levels for MPI so that